HackerYou/tpltraining/html.md

 ### HTML Cheat sheet

 h1 - An `h1` tag is the most important heading on the page.
-It is used for stuff like the title of the page.
+It is used for things like the title of the page.

 ```html
 <h1>Toronto Public Library Website</h1>